KwakMinchae/C-E-Highlighter/README.md

 - Click a cause row → highlights the **whole row** and **every effect column** with a mark in that row (full column height, no exceptions)
-- Writes a readable summary strip below the table — one line per active effect, since the effect header labels are rotated/vertical and hard to read at a glance
+- Writes a readable summary strip below the table.
+There is one line per active effect, since the effect header labels are rotated/vertical and hard to read at a glance
-- Auto-adapts as rows/columns are added — no manual reconfiguration needed for edits made *inside* the existing table bounds, and a live auto-refresh handles edits at the edges too
+- Auto-adapts as rows/columns are added.
+No manual reconfiguration needed for edits made *inside* the existing table bounds, and a live auto-refresh handles edits at the edges too